chaplinjs/chaplin/README.md

 * Then you’re able to access *http://example.moviepilot.com/* in your browser and log in with Facebook.

 After successful login, your Facebook likes are fetched from the Open Graph and displayed as a list.
 You might click a list entry to see more details.

+Besides the likes browsers, there’s a second screen which displays some latest posts on the moviepilot.com Facebook page.
+This is just another controller in order to demonstrate the change between controllers with proper routing and cleanup.

 ## The Architecture in Detail